uham-bio/bsc-data-science-3/README.md

-Data Science 4 - Exploratory Data Analysis & Data Mining
+Data Science 3 - Exploratory Data Analysis & Data Mining
 ================

 ## Module description <img src="images/uhh_logo.png" align="right" width="150" style="margin-left: 20px"/>

-This is last of four modules in the data science program newly introduced into the Bachelor Programs of the **Biology Department, University of Hamburg**. *Data Science 4* introduces students into the world of statistical modelling of typically secondary bigger data sets.
+This is third out of four modules in the data science program newly introduced into the Bachelor Programs of the **Biology Department, University of Hamburg**. *Data Science 3* introduces students into the world of statistical modelling of typically secondary bigger data sets.

 Course creator and instructor: **Dr. Saskia Otto**